sutiialex/sutiialex.github.io/_posts/2019-09-08-java-pattern-matching.md

 This representation has several advantages:

-* by just looking at the type you can see what data is to be expected in each variant
+* by just looking at the type you can see what data is expected in each variant
 * you are forced to narrow down the type `Node` to one of its variants, `InternalNode` or `LeafNode`, before accessing the data.
 Otherwise, the compiler will bark.